How to Make a Free Business Email Address

 This is why setting up a professional business email address for your website is a non-negotiable in today’s world.

-In this article, we’ll show you how to create a free business email address at your own domain so you can position yourself as a professional and trustworthy organization.
+In this article, I’ll show you how to create a free business email address at your own domain so you can position yourself as a professional and trustworthy organization.

 What Does a Business Email Address Look Like?

-A business email address includes your company’s domain name, which lends trust and credibility to your email message. [email protected] is an example of a business email address.
+A business email address includes your company’s domain name, which lends trust and credibility to your email message.
+Here are the formats you’ll see most often:

 Are Business Emails Free (Honestly)?